Why And How To Store Seeds In Your Own Garden

 - You Can Grow Crops that are of Consistent Quality.
 One of the key aspects of seed saving is picking the seeds from the best fruits and flowers that have grown in your garden.
-This means you have control over the quality of the crops you can grow including qualities such as germination, ripening time, flavor, storage, disease resistance, and color.
+This means you have control over the quality of the crops you can grow including qualities such as germination rate, ripening time, flavor, storage, disease resistance, and color.

 Knowing What Seed to Save Matters

 These have flowers that don’t need any special treatment before storage.
-Heirloom and open-pollinated seed are also great options since they set seed that grow and produce plants similar to the parent plant.
+Heirloom seeds and open-pollinated seed are also great options since they set seed that grow and produce plants similar to the parent plant.

 If you’re after crop consistency, then it’s best to collect seed from cross-pollinated plants as well as hybrid plants.
-This is because there’s no way of telling if you’re going to produce good crops from them until the next harvest season comes along.
+This is because there’s no best way of telling if you’re going to produce good crops from them until the next harvest season comes along.

-You can easily gather seeds from these vegetables and the prep-work needed is simple as well.
-For flowers and ornamentals on the other hand you can save the seeds of calendula, marigold, morning glory, and poppy.
+You can easily gather vegetable seeds from these, and the prep-work needed is simple as well.
+For flowers and ornamentals, on the other hand, you can save the seeds of calendula, marigold, morning glory, and poppy.

 How to Save Seed from Your Garden

 Determine the amount of crops or plants you want to grow and set aside the appropriate amount of seeds.
 Make sure as well to set aside a little extra to account for seeds that might not germinate.

-Be patient as this may take several weeks depending on the size of the seed you are saving.
-For seeds you get from pods or beans, drying and cleaning is not necessary.
+Be patient as this may take several weeks to dry the wet seeds depending on the size of the seed you are saving to get rid of the excess water contained in the seeds to keep from creating a layer of mold within your saved seeds.
+For seeds you get from pods or beans, drying and cleaning are not necessary.

-However, you can also use small envelopes to package the seeds you’ll be saving.
-These are inexpensive and you can reuse them multiple times.
+However, you can also use small envelopes or a seed packet to package the seeds you’ll be saving.
+These are inexpensive, and you can reuse them multiple times.

 You can also find gardening products I use in my videos here <---